 I also write plays for secondary schools.
 The Glass Street Ghost is a comedic mystery about three young investigators trying to uncover the secret of their local haunted house.
-Shift is a metafictional comedy about the self-aware characters of a fantasy novel, on a quest to find their creator.
+Shift is a comedy about the self-aware characters of a fantasy novel, on a quest to find their author.
 Both plays are suitable for large casts and school budgets, available here and here.

 One of my short stories, Left of Centre, came runner up in the fiction category of the Grace Marion Wilson Emerging Writers’ Competition in 2016 and was published in The Victorian Writer magazine.

-If you’d like to get in contact, email me at firstname.lastname@example.org, leave a comment, or follow me on Twitter.
+If you’d like to get in touch, email me at firstname.lastname@example.org, leave a comment, or follow me on Twitter.
 Thanks for visiting!